 It is probable that Francis Dinsdale received musical instruction before the New Shildon Saxhorn Band was formed, and that something about him made him an ideal ‘bandmaster in the making’.
 But he was not the Saxhorn Band’s only conductor in those early days.
-We know that of two early conductors of the New Shildon Saxhorn Band at contest; one being Francis Dinsdale, and another who possibly briefly aided Francis Dinsdale’s musical development as a bandmaster, was Mr. Robert De Lacy.
+We know that of two early conductors of the New Shildon Saxhorn Band at contest; one being Francis Dinsdale, and another who possibly briefly aided Francis Dinsdale’s musical development as a bandmaster, was Mr Robert De Lacy.

 De Lacy, born in York, around 1831, into a family of bookbinders that later settled in Sans Street, Sunderland, had led the Wear Royal Yacht Club Band at the Bishop Auckland contest in 1857 so may have been known to the Shildon band from that event, or previously.
-He was never resident on New Shildon, though, it would appear that De Lacy, a solo cornetist, would proffer his services wherever they be needed.
+He was never resident on New Shildon, though, it would appear that De Lacy, a solo cornetist, would proffer his services wherever they are needed.
 It’s documented that as well as conducting River Wear Yacht Club Band, Allendale and, at the same Barnard Castle contest of 1859, not only Shildon but also Stanhope.
 It’s possible that in the early days of the brass band movement there would be so few experienced conductors that to secure the services of one for a contest might give a band an edge.
-In the meantime the bands without an expert conductor might develop one of their own, or else persuade one to make their services permanent.
+In the meantime, the bands without an expert conductor might develop one of their own, or else persuade one to make their services permanent.

-Brass Band Contests not only helped incentivise a band to improve and attain a higher standard, but also enabled individual band members to experience the world outside the confines of their own town or village.
-The continuing expansion of the railway network enabled bands to travel to contests, and in many cases the patronage of employers contributing payment for travel to contests or concerts helped narrow the gulf between management and the workforce.
+Brass Band Contests not only helped incentivise a band to improve and attain a higher standard but also enabled individual band members to experience the world outside the confines of their own town or village.
+The continuing expansion of the railway network enabled bands to travel to contests, and in many cases, the patronage of employers contributing payment for travel to contests or concerts helped narrow the gulf between management and the workforce.
 Some even felt it contributed to a reduction in strike activity following some troubled decades early that century.

 We know from a newspaper report that on Saturday 24th July 1858 at a reportedly chaotic band contest and horticultural fete in Darlington that Francis conducted the New Shildon band while Robert De Lacy conducted that of the Wear Royal Yacht Club.
 Of the 13 bands competing the latter achieved the better result, coming third overall.

-Robert De Lacy is then known to have conducted the Shildon Saxhorn Band at the Barnard Castle Contest at the end of August 1858, where an improved performance saw the band taking on, among others, the short lived New Shildon Philharmonic Band, and coming second, from six, playing an arrangement of the ‘Hallelujah Chorus’ and ‘Il Trovatore’.
+Robert De Lacy is then known to have conducted the Shildon Saxhorn Band at the Barnard Castle Contest at the end of August 1858, where an improved performance saw the band taking on, among others, the short-lived New Shildon Philharmonic Band, and coming second, from six, playing an arrangement of the ‘Hallelujah Chorus’ and ‘Il Trovatore’.
 One reporter wrote, “They performed the task with extreme care and in a manner which clearly showed that they had undergone diligent training”.
-The respect for Mr. De Lacy is perhaps demonstrated by the fact that at the end all the bands united under his conductorship to play the national anthem, as was the custom of the time.
+The respect for Mr De Lacy is perhaps demonstrated by the fact that at the end all the bands united under his conductorship to play the national anthem, as was the custom of the time.
 The Durham County Advertiser of the day reported on 3rd Sep 1858 that “One could not but notice the performance of the Darlington and Shildon Sax-Horn Bands, which was fully up to the mark to which their long practice should bring them.
 The announcement of the result was given amid breathless suspense”.
-Darlington were awarded the first prize.
+Darlington was awarded the first prize.

 At a further band contest in Sunderland on Monday 13th September 1858, De Lacy conducted the band again to see New Shildon placed fourth and his other band, the Wear Royal Yacht Club, second.
-Straight afterwards the New Shildon band made presentation of a silver tankard to De Lacy “as a mark of esteem for him as their master and instructor.”
+Straight afterwards the New Shildon band made a presentation of a silver tankard to De Lacy “as a mark of esteem for him as their master and instructor.”

 It seems a more involved agreement had been reached over De Lacy’s services, which may have contributed to this improved form.
 The Durham Chronicle on Friday17th September 1858 reported: “PRESENTATION. – The New Shildon Saxhorn Band presented Mr De Lacy, their tutor and leader, with a handsome vase, on Tuesday last, as a mark of their esteem and regard for him personally, and as a musical teacher.
-Mr. P Robinson, of Bishop Auckland, furnished the testimonial”.
+Mr P Robinson, of Bishop Auckland, furnished the testimonial”.

 The running of a brass band wasn’t all about contests, though.
 The Kendal Mercury of Saturday 11th December 1858 reports that a brass band from Shildon featured as part of an evening of celebration at the Railway Hotel (now the Old Well) in Barnard Castle following the opening of the Deepdale Railway Viaduct, a 161 feet high cast iron lattice bridge on the route between Barnard Castle and Kirkby Stephen designed by Thomas Bouch.

-The following year, at a contest at Polam Grounds, in Darlington on May 31st, Francis Dinsdale was the named band leader, and again Robert De Lacy conducted.
+The following year, at a contest at Polam Grounds, in Darlington on May 31st, Francis Dinsdale was the named bandleader, and again Robert De Lacy conducted.
 New Shildon came fourth.
 However as the Newcastle Daily Chronicle of 7th June 1859 tells of a Grand Brass Band Contest and People’s Festival at the Northumberland Cricket Ground, Newcastle-On-Tyne, on Whit Monday, Robert De Lacy is the conductor of the ‘Allendale Town Saxhorn Band’.
-Also among the sixteen bands competing in that contest, for fifteen pounds and a silver medal for each band member, is New Shildon Brass Band now under the conductorship of Mr. F Dinsdale.
+Also among the sixteen bands competing in that contest, for fifteen pounds and a silver medal for each band member, is New Shildon Brass Band now under the conductorship of Mr F Dinsdale.
 The band leader at that time was reported as Mr John Gornal.

 It appears from other contemporary newspaper reports that De Lacy’s services were also courted by Stanhope Band and his influence over New Shildon had decreased.
-De Lacy again conducted New Shildon Band at the Barnard Castle contest in September 1859 where Shildon were unplaced, but De Lacy’s other band at the time, Stanhope, took first prize.
-Interestingly at that contest there was also a Bolckow and Vaughan’s Band, of Middlesbrough, competing.
+De Lacy again conducted New Shildon Band at the Barnard Castle contest in September 1859 where Shildon was unplaced, but De Lacy’s other band at the time, Stanhope, took first prize.
+Interestingly at that contest, there was also a Bolckow and Vaughan’s Band, of Middlesbrough, competing.
 Messrs.
 Bolckow and Vaughan, as mine owners, both having a Shildon connection and having parallel streets in the west of the town named after them.

-The bandsmen of Shildon were, through their involvement in the band, privileged to have been able to witness spectacular events in places away from their home town.
+The bandsmen of Shildon were, through their involvement in the band, privileged to have been able to witness spectacular events in places away from their hometown.
 The Derbyshire Courier reported on 2nd July 1859 that the Shildon Band would participate at a “Monster Brass Band Contest and Gala” at the Chesterfield Recreation Ground on Monday 11th July 1859.
 Featuring 25 bands and 390 performers, “After the First Part of the Contest the whole of the bands will form an immense circle and perform “Rule Britannia” and ” The National Anthem”.
 Also promised was “Illumination at night by various coloured lights”.

 On the 10th and 11th July 1860 a huge national brass band contest; Enderby Jackson’s “Great National Contest”; was held at the Crystal Palace in London featuring one hundred bands from all over the country.
 New Shildon Band competed on Tuesday 10th under the leadership of “T Dinsdale”.
 Excepting the possibility of a misprint, this would be ‘Tony’ Dinsdale, Francis’s son who would have been around 23 at the time.
-Robert De Lacy, on that same day conducted Stanhope Band.
+Robert De Lacy, on that same day, conducted Stanhope Band.
 Such contests, where bands from across the nation gather in one place, may well seem commonplace in the modern era.
-Yet, at that time, it would have been an unprecedented spectacular and a national sensation only made possible through the expansion of the railways and recent popularisation of rail travel..
+Yet, at that time, it would have been an unprecedented spectacular and a national sensation only made possible through the expansion of the railways and recent popularisation of rail travel.